VMGWARE/docs/camphouse/30-env-vars.md

 ### General Configuration

 - `BLOCKED_IPS`: A list of IP addresses to block from accessing the application, useful for banning malicious users.

+## Frontend Configuration

+- `VUE_APP_GIT_VERSION`: This variable is used to specify the current version of the application, often linked to the Git commit hash.
+It helps in keeping track of the deployed version of the frontend application.

+- `VUE_APP_EXCEPTIONLESS_API_KEY`: The API key for Exceptionless.
+This is used in the frontend to integrate Exceptionless for frontend error monitoring and reporting.
+It's essential for tracking frontend exceptions and improving user experience.

+- `VUE_APP_EXCEPTIONLESS_SERVER_URL`: The server URL for Exceptionless.
+This accompanies the API key and is used to configure the endpoint where frontend error data is sent.
+It ensures that all frontend errors are properly reported and logged in your Exceptionless dashboard.

 ## Best Practices